cs1302uga/cs1302-tutorials/components/components.md

    1. The class should contain the `static` constants from the `ImageApp` class.
 They can be cut and paste directly from that class, perhaps changing them to `protected` visibility if you wish to do so.
+That way they can be accessed by the other classes in the package.

-   1. Your class should have instance variables for the other nodes in the sub-graph (make sure to import all required classes).
+   1. Your `ImageLoader` class should contain instance variables for the nodes in the sub-graph above (`HBox`, `TextField`, `Button`, and `ImageView`).
-      For example, you will need
-      an instance variable called `urlLayer` of type `HBox` as well as instance variables for the remaining nodes.
+      You do not need an instance variable for `VBox` because the `ImageLoader` itself is a `VBox`!
-      For the most part, these can be cut and paste from the `ImageApp` class.
+      For the most part, the required instance variables can be cut and paste from the `ImageApp` class.
 Any instance variables that you move into the `ImageLoader` class can be removed from `ImageApp`.
 You can also remove any imports that are no longer needed in `ImageApp`.